SimplyMinimal/tailscale-network-topology-mapper/README.md

 * It only focuses on the ACL rules themselves but eventually this may start capturing ALL the available valid ACL sections.

 Pull requests welcome! :)

+## Experimental Ideas and TODOs
+* Use `tailscale debug netmap` to build a more in-depth map
+* Allow switching between layers such as port level, host level, user/group level